Why did you decide to earn a degree at Harvard Extension?

 The on-campus weekends were an amazing and unforgettable experience.
 Getting to know your peers in person after only seeing each other for a few weeks online was great!
 It was like many of us knew each other for a long time.

 I learned about the Harvard Extension School Management and Finance Club (HESMFC) through one of my peers and applied to be part of the board.
 I have been fortunate to be part of the club’s board for the past two years, first as the Director of Distance Integration, and then as the President.
-By taking a leadership role in the club, I was able to voice students’ needs with our academic and Dean of Students Office advisors.
+By taking a leadership role in the club, I was able to voice students’ needs with our academic and [Office of Student Affairs]* advisors.
 I am excited to continue to see the club strengthening, enriching, and expanding our online community around the globe.

 Do you have a favorite class or faculty member?
 Why?